CraigKelly/yangling/README.md

 didn't you already have them installed?!)

 `dmk` can be installed with: `go get -u github.com/CraigKelly/dmk`

+Note: if you don't want to install Go, you can just download the dmk executable from https://github.com/CraigKelly/dmk/tree/master/dist.
+Just look in the folder matching your platform.

 You can install unidecode locallly: `pip3 install --user unidecode`